08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 These tests can be performed by your regular physician but may be better suited to a neurologist or a geriatric psychiatrist.
 You can also contact a medical center that provides Alzheimer’s care.
-You can also find additional information at the National Institute for Aging.
+You can find additional information at the National Institute for Aging.

 Warning Signs of Alzheimer’s Disease

-Early signs of Alzheimer’s may be demonstrated in outward actions such as the inappropriateness of dress.
+Early signs of Alzheimer’s may be demonstrated in outward actions such as inappropriateness of dress.
 This inappropriateness may be demonstrated through the wearing of winter clothing during the hot summer months or vice versa.

 Stages Of Alzheimer’s

 Getting to know the various stages of Alzheimer’s disease is a frustrating process, especially if you are the one living through the affliction.
 Sufferers of this disorder endure mental strain and confusion as their memory becomes unreliable and spotty, their learning capabilities diminish, and their overall sense of self and the things they once knew become awkwardly hard to grasp.
 Knowing a stage of Alzheimer’s is fast approaching, many sufferers fear the worst.